reasonable accommodations for ptsd

 • Allowing you to bring your service animal to work.
 This option can be tricky in certain office conditions, so it is especially important to have an attorney represent you if you are requesting a service animal.

-These are just a few examples of PTSD reasonable accommodations.
+These are just a few examples of the potential PTSD or complex PTSD accommodations a federal employee could request.
 Contact a qualified federal reasonable accommodation lawyer to learn more.

 Curious to Learn More About PTSD Reasonable Accommodations for Federal Employees?
 Pines Federal Can Help